Bible Literacy F-6

 Unit Description

-In Unit 1, students will develop their knowledge and understanding of the creation of the earth, the fall of Adam and Eve, the story of Cain’s betrayal of Abel, and the life of Abraham and Sarah.
+In unit one, students will develop their knowledge and understanding of the creation of the earth, the fall of Adam and Eve, the story of Cain’s betrayal of Abel, and the life of Abraham and Sarah.
 Students will learn how the world was created according to the Christian faith through the creation story.
 Students will learn how sin entered the world through Adam and Eve.
 Students will also reflect on how God treats those who sin through his actions towards Cain.
 Students will learn about God’s promise to Abraham and Sarah and how that promise is connected to modern-day Jewish people.
 Students will learn about the historical context of each story.

 Students will explore stories from the Bible using an interactive digital flipbook.
 This tool helps students unpack key elements such as character, setting, important themes and historical content, all while making connections to their everyday lives.
 Students will learn about different people and countries while appreciating beautiful artwork depicting the Christian faith from around the world.
 This exploration deepens their understanding of the rich diversity within the global Christian community and nurtures a compassionate and positive attitude toward others.